 The building form is based around a series of very simple pavilions that are enveloped by an undulating roof form to compliment the contours of the site.
+Our initial response to the site was that we didn’t want to interrupt it!
+As such the form has been generated as an extension of the hill, allowing the landscape to be the principle feature.

 A wide veranda to the north wraps the accommodation to allow expansive views, whilst managing the privacy of sleeping spaces against the larger open entertaining areas.